 - CAUTION: Deleting an array permanently destroys all data that is on the array.
-This action cannot be undone and it is very unlikely the data can be recovered. - CAUTION: Do not delete the first array listed if it is the AMD-RAID bootable array.
-Doing this deletes the operating system and AMD-RAID files. - CAUTION: Do not initialize a disk that is part of an array.
+This action cannot be undone, and it is very unlikely the data can be recovered. - CAUTION: Do not delete the first array listed in the Arrays section if it is the AMD RAID bootable array.
+Doing this deletes the operating system and AMD RAID files. - CAUTION: Do not initialize a disk that is part of an array.
 Initializing a disk in a non-redundant array deletes the array and its data.
 The array no longer appears in Array View.
 This is especially true for a non-redundant bootable array.
-Initializing a disk in a non-redundant bootable array causes the array to Fail and deletes the operating system, AMD-RAID files, and device drivers. - CAUTION: Leaving Write Back Cache enabled for disks can increase the likelihood of data being corrupted if the system experiences a power interruption or unexpected shutdown. - CAUTION: Prior to removing an array, unmount the array Linux[®]. - CAUTION: All data contained in a AMD-RAID array are lost if the disks of the array are migrated to a non-AMD-RAID system. - CAUTION: When an array is securely erased, the data on the array is lost.
+Initializing a disk in a non-redundant bootable array causes the array to fail and deletes the operating system, AMD RAID files, and device drivers. - CAUTION: Leaving Write Back Cache enabled can increase the likelihood of data being corrupted if the system experiences a power interruption or unexpected shutdown. - CAUTION: In Windows[®], prior to removing an array, remove its drive letter. - CAUTION: In Linux[®], prior to removing an array, unmount the array. - CAUTION: All data contained in an AMD RAID array are lost if any member of the array is migrated to a non-AMD RAID system. - CAUTION: When an array is securely erased, the data on the array is lost.
 The array remains hidden after the secure erase completes.
-User must Un-hide the array for data operations. - CAUTION: In some circumstances, more than eight arrays are possible.
-They might appear to function properly but are not supported. - CAUTION: If the user creates an Array with Skip Initialization, the array will not be redundant. - CAUTION: Controller support for AMD SP3 compatible processors are as follows:
+The user must unhide the array for it to be available for data operations. - CAUTION: In some circumstances, more than eight arrays are possible.
+They might appear to function properly but are not supported.